francois-rd/coma/docs/source/tutorials/examples/coma.rst

                               run_hook=coma.hooks.run_hook.factory("start"))
             coma.wake()

-    This approach ensures that other commands are not affected.
+    This ensures that other commands are not affected.
 See :doc:`here <../core/forget>` for details on using :func:`~coma.core.forget.forget`.

 Wrapping with Functions
 -----------------------

-Second, the incompatible :obj:`StartCommand` can be wrapped in a function-based command:
+The second option is wrapping :obj:`StartCommand` in a function-based command:

 .. code-block:: python
     :emphasize-lines: 11